PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 ![](Turnover_Report_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-#### 2. Why might an employee may leave, and what characterises those who stay?
+#### 2. Why might an employee leave, and what characterises those who stay?

 I put two questions in one here because it will be difficult to consider the conditions that made terminates leave without a corresponding look